ray-project/ray/doc/source/ray-air/tuner.rst

 Read more about :ref:`Tune search spaces here <tune-search-space-tutorial>`.

-You can use the Tuner to tune most arguments and configurations in Ray AIR, including but not limited to:
+You can use a Tuner to tune most arguments and configurations in Ray AIR, including but not limited to:

 - Ray Datasets